-What can be Considered a Bribe?
+What is Considered a Bribe?

-In addition to cash, bribes may include:
+In addition to cash, bribes may also include:

-- · Gifts, especially gifts beyond a nominal value;
+- Gifts, especially gifts beyond a nominal value;

 - Entertainment, hospitality and/or travel that is beyond reasonable business needs;

 - Food and beverage;

 - Personal services, favor or loans;

-- · Offers of employment;
+- Offers of employment;

-- · Charitable or political contributions;
+- Charitable or political contributions;

-- · Awarding of contracts or business;
+- Awarding of contracts or business;

-- Payments or benefits for services for an individual's family members or acquaintances, including offers of employment.
+- Payments or benefits for services for an individual's family members or acquaintances, including offers of employment;

+- Payments, benefits, or services including kickbacks to a "facilitator."
+A kickback is a bribe or payment to someone who has facilitated a transaction or appointment.